wellslu/TVMvsCpp/cpp/README.md

 We explore two different approaches for implementing ResNet models loading and inference in C++:

-- Pure C++ Implementation with Some Performance Optimizations
+- Pure C++ Implementation with Some Performance Optimizations.
   - Strengths:
     - **1)** Fewer dependencies.
     - **2)** More platform compatibility.